-Recognized as a supersonic aircraft, Dassault Mirage 5 is an updated version of Dassault Mirage III.
-Both of these fighter jets have quite similar design.
-This aircraft plays a very important role in the fleet of fighter planes of Pakistan Air Force since it is capable of carrying nuclear warheads.
+Recognized as a supersonic aircraft, Dassault Mirage 5 is an updated version of the Dassault Mirage III.
+Both of these fighter jets have quite a similar design.
+This aircraft plays a very important role in the fleet of fighter planes of the Pakistan Air Force since it is capable of carrying nuclear warheads.
 Mirage 5 aircraft can fly at a maximum speed of around 2,350 kilometres per hour.

-With a combat range of 1,250 kilometre, the cockpit of these PAF fighter jets has a twin-seater pilot tube in the form of a bubble canopy, providing better visibility to the pilot.
+With a combat range of 1,250 kilometres, the cockpit of these PAF fighter jets has a twin-seater pilot tube in the form of a bubble canopy, providing better visibility to the pilot.
 Dassault Mirage 5 has more fuel storage capacity than Mirage III military aircraft in Pakistan.
 A maximum war load of 4000 kg can be attached to this fighter plane.

 Chengdu F-7P/PG, popularly known as Pakistan F-7 in our country, is a military aircraft developed by Chengdu Aircraft Corporation (CAC).
 Its design has been inspired by MiG-21 Aircraft, which is a Russian Aircraft having a similar built.
 It is also a single-engine, lightweight aircraft with an effective avionic system.

 Pakistan F-7 aircraft is equipped with a GEC-Marconi Avionics Head-Up Display and Weapon Aiming Computer (HUDWAC), bombing navigation and global positioning systems.
 Furthermore, this military aircraft in Pakistan has the capacity of carrying a payload of up to 2,000 kg.

 The Chinese-built J-10C fighter jets are the latest addition to the Pakistan Air Force fleet.